A Small Molecule Membrane Permeability Calculation

 To gain a better sense of what exactly is happening inside the permeability simulations, one should also visually inspect the plot of the successful crossing events.
 An example from the same tacrine dataset is given below:

 In this plot, the z-position of the successful crossing events are shown as a function of time.
 Here, roughly at iteration number 20, a single walker enters the membrane.
-At about iteration 50, the single walker splits into 3 separate walkers, where each separate walker attempt to exit the membrane through the opposing membrane leaflet.
+At about iteration 50, the single walker splits into 3 separate walkers, where each separate walker attempts to exit the membrane through the opposing membrane leaflet.
 After about 100 iterations, all walkers are on the other side of the membrane attempting to escape to the acceptor aqueous phase.

 Note